JeremyWurbs/collatz/README.md

 # Sample

-Run `main.py` to see compute the Collatz graph from 1 to N.
+Refer to `main.py` to see how to compute the Collatz graph from 1 to N.

 ```
 python main.py 15
 ```

-The path and path length from 1 to N will print to screen, with the final graph structure saved to *graph.png*.
+The path and path length from 1 to N will be printed to screen, with the final graph structure saved to *graph.png*.

 ![graph.png](resources/graph_N=15.png)

 # Collatz Graph

-You may use the CollatzGraph class to compute Collatz paths in your own code, play around interactively, or save entire Collatz graphs to a png file.
+You may use the CollatzGraph class to compute Collatz paths in your own code, play around interactively, or export an entire Collatz graph to a png file.

 ```python
 from collatz import CollatzGraph